Chainso/chanzobryan.com/projects/terramystica-rl.md

 ## Why This Matters for AI

-For an AI researcher, Terra Mystica is fascinating because it breaks the molds we're used to.
+For an AI researcher, Terra Mystica is fascinating because it breaks traditional molds.
 It combines the deterministic purity of Go with the heterogeneous asymmetry of a modern video game.

 - **Deep Asymmetry**: The agent can't just learn "how to play"; it must learn how to play *as* 14 distinct factions, each with unique abilities, costs, and starting positions.
 - **Tight Resource Coupling**: Resources in Terra Mystica are deeply interdependent.
 You aren't just optimizing one metric; you're balancing a complex equation where spending a "Priest" now might cost you a "Spade" three turns later.